The Insider’s Guide to Planning Whistler Winter Fun

 The old saying is, “Good things come to those who wait” but when it comes to Christmas holidays in Whistler, it should probably be modified to “Good times wait for those who plan ahead.”

-So even though it’s hike, bike and bikini season here, The Insider is starting to think about Christmas holidays, or more specifically, we think you should start thinking about them.
+So as the snow begins to creep down the mountains, The Insider is starting to think about Christmas holidays, or more specifically, we think you should start thinking about them.
 Plan now, relax later– here are six things to start thinking about for your perfect Canadian white Christmas and ski vacation:

 The Christmas holidays are the busiest two weeks on Whistler’s calendar and thanks to supply-and-demand they’re highly valued.
-If you book with Whistler.com before August 31, 2017 you can get the best choice of accommodation, beat the rush and can save up to 40% off regular holiday pricing (includes accommodation-only deals for our new Epic Passholders).
-With savings like that it really is Christmas in July.
+If you book with Whistler.com before November 15, 2018 you can get the best choice of accommodation, beat the rush and can save up to 35% off regular holiday pricing (includes accommodation-only deals for our new Epic Passholders).
 Egg nog for all!

 Whistler Village is pedestrian-only and built right at the base of both ski hills.
 Add in a great transit system with a free loop around the village and complimentary shuttles at many hotels (ask when you book) and you’ll find most visitors don’t need a vehicle once they arrive.

 Shuttle or bus transport into Whistler is a great option, and you can also charter a private vehicle with driver rather than renting a car.
 Winter driving conditions can be dodgy if you aren’t used to the snow so why start your holiday with a white knuckle drive in an unfamiliar car with no snow tires when you can relax in the shuttle and enjoy the view (Or take a heli-jet for ultra wow-factor)?
 We’ve got a guide to getting to Whistler if you need more help weighing the options.

 3. Christmas Dinner